Detectives - CID

 Sgt.
 Mark Rawls began his career with the Texas Department of Criminal Justice ID division in 1994 and served as a Correctional Officer until his appointment as a Sgt. / Manager in 1996.
 Sgt.
 Rawls attended the Fort Bend County/ Gus George Law Enforcement Academy in 1997 and acquired his Basic Peace Officer’s License.
-He acquired a position with the Harris County Constable’s Office Precinct #5 in 1997, where he served as a Deputy Constable until 1999 (Toll Road/ Traffic Officer).
-Sgt Rawls transferred to the Webster Police Department in 1999.
+He accepted a position with the Harris County Constable’s Office Precinct #5 in 1997, where he served as a Deputy Constable until 1999 (Toll Road/ Traffic Officer).
+Sgt.
+Rawls transferred to the Webster Police Department in 1999.
 He was designated as the first motorcycle officer for the police department in 2002 and became one of the lead Crash Reconstructionist during that time.
-Sgt Rawls maintained this position until his promotion to the rank of Sergeant in 2009.
+Sgt.
+Rawls maintained this position until his promotion to the rank of Sergeant in 2009.

 Vehicle Stops Instructor

 Railroad Grade Crash Investigation

 Texas MUTCD Ch 6 Facilitator